 To assist with data quality monitoring and assessment small, overlapping, samples of data from older releases will be kept loaded in the database.
 The sample size is expected to be DMS-REQ-0339 on order of ~1-5% of the data release data, with larger samples kept early on in the survey.
+The goal is to allow one to test how the reported characterization of the same data varies from release to release.

-&lt;sup>96The coadds are a major cost driver for storage.
+&lt;sup>92The coadds are a major cost driver for storage.
 LSST Data Management system is currently sized to keep and serve seven coadds, ugrizyM, over the full footprint of the survey.